Are you being driven round the twist by your dog’s toy squeaking? If so, you might be wondering why a squeaking sound is so rewarding for your pooch.

 Dog breeds that have been bred for harnessing their prey drive are more likely to be attracted to a squeaky sound.
 Breeds like terriers and sighthounds are often prolific squeaky toy destroyers.

 While this may be an instinctual trait retained from their wolf ancestors, it doesn’t mean that domestic dogs are pack animals like wolves.
-Training methods that rely on the use of dominance-based, ‘alpha’ techniques have been widely debunked.
-They are shown to be scientifically less effective than gentler, reward-based methods.
+Training methods that rely on dominance-based, ‘alpha’ techniques have been widely debunked.
+They are shown to be scientifically less effective than gentler, reward-based methods when training your pup.

 The act of causing the toy to squeak can sometimes be comforting or satisfying to the dog in itself.
 Squeaking is a form of auditory feedback that makes a toy more interesting and novel.

-They may just enjoy the challenge of trying to get it to squeak again.
-It could be that they find the noise soothing or interesting, or they may even just like the repetitive nature of the task.
+The dog may just enjoy the challenge of trying to get it to squeak again.
+It could also be that the dog finds the noise soothing or interesting, or they may even just like the repetitive nature of the task.

 A smart dog may realize that repeatedly squeaking a toy gets your attention – even if it’s just to take the toy away.
 This could be all the motivation they need to keep doing it.

 If “attention squeaking” is becoming a problem, don’t continually engage in play.
-Work on stopping the behavior from occurring in the first place through a combination of ignoring the squeaking and rewarding preferred alternative behaviors.
+Work on stopping the behavior from occurring in the first place through a combination of ignoring the squeaking and rewarding preferred alternative behaviors from your pup.

 Despite the potentially violent explanation for why dogs love squeaking, these toys can be useful for a variety of reasons.